-Gina Campbell has a Master in Education degree in Counseling from Loyola University Maryland.
-Inspired by her work with journals and literature as counseling tools, she attained accreditation as a Certified Applied Poetry Facilitator through the National Federation for Biblio/Poetry Therapy, of which she was a board member and past president.
-She runs a poetry/journal group for mid-life adults who consider their challenges, met and unmet, by reflecting upon poems and responding with writings of their own.
+Gina was inspired by her work with journals and literature as counseling tools.
+She further attained accreditation as a Certified Applied Poetry Facilitator (CAPF) through the International Federation for Biblio/Poetry Therapy, of which she was a board member and president.

-Gina offers Symbolic Modeling sessions for personal growth and development via the Internet.
+Gina offers Clean Language sessions for personal growth and development via the Internet.
 Contact Gina for more information.

 Notice: As a developmental counselor, Gina is qualified to work with mentally healthy clients who are working through the sorts of life challenges and transitions that all humans may face at some point or another in their lives.
 These include grief and loss, worry and stress, identifying passion or purpose, and determining one’s “next steps”.
 Clients with clinical–level mental illness, addictions, or debilitating depression should seek a psychotherapist.
 Symbolic Modeling is certainly appropriate to use with such issues by a licensed professional.
 In fact, Clean Language was initially developed by David Grove to work with trauma survivors.